smokephisticated/smokephisticated/pages/perc-guide.md

 seotitle: "Percolation Explained (2018)"
 ---

+##What is percolation, and how does it affect a percolator bong?

-The word *Percolation* is defined as the process of liquid slowly straining though a filter.
-This stems from the latin term "Percolare" - Which translates into "To strain through".
+The word **Percolation** is defined as the process of liquid straining though a filter.
+This stems from the latin term *percolare*, or *to strain through".

+Whearas a **perc** is a percolating *device* on smoking apparatuses.

+And some bongs can even have multiple percs.

 **But what does percolation *really* have to do with smoking out of water-pipes?**

-To use as an example, we will be looking at the:
+There are many different types of percs that can affect

 <h2 class="heading-center"> <a target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated&page=https://www.grasscity.com/us_en/stemless-inline-perc-glass-ice-tube-with-double-ring-18-arm-perc-black.html?nosto=nosto-page-category2">Stemless Inline with Double Ring 18-arm Perc</a></h2>

 <a target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated&page=https://www.grasscity.com/us_en/stemless-inline-perc-glass-ice-tube-with-double-ring-18-arm-perc-black.html?nosto=nosto-page-category2"><img alt="Stemless Inline Perc Glass Bong with Double Ring 18-arm Perc" class="img-middle" src="/img/bongs/stemless-double-ring.png" /></a>

+To use as an example, we will be looking at the:

+Some bongs like this one are equipped with percolation devices, or *percs*.

-Percolators like these are capable of turning high-killing coughing fits into smooth and flavorful rips & satisfying exhales - this is very largely attributed to the *two* percolator devices that this bong hosts.
+ rience the use filtration to  turning coughing fits into smooth and flavorful rips & satisfying exhales - this is very largely attributed to the *two* percolator devices that this bong hosts.

 Your smoke is first routed from your bowl and into the water - altering a cloud into large and dense smoke bubbles.